 - Participants in conferences can obtain temporary accounts from the UNIL IT centre

-- Visitors who do not belong to any of those categories can petition the information or the loan desk for an occasional access.
+- Visitors who do not belong to any of those categories can use the ‘public-unil’ wireless network.

-- The « VD-public » free WiFi service in some places of the Palais de Rumine
+At the BCUL site Riponne, the ‘VD-public’ free WiFi service is available in some places of the Palais de Rumine